gangdong/gangdong.github.io/_posts/2018-05-12-Others-gitalk.markdown

 Of course, disqus is the first choice that you can think out however it is not a good option for china users as some known reasons.
 After reviewed some popular third-party tools, I decided to use `Gitalk` to construct my comment function.

-Remember "Github is all-powerful, you can find everything on it".
+Remember 'Github is all-powerful, you can find everything on it'.
 I found Gitalk on the Github.
 Gitalk is a comment component based on Github issue and preact.
 Actually it is a Github project, designed for Github users and easy to be applied on the Github pages.
 Gitalk stores the comments into your repository issues and doesn't need any extra database.<br>

-The official Github page link of Gitalk is [Here](https://Github.com/gitalk/gitalk#install) <br>
+The official Github page link of Gitalk is [Here](https://Github.com/gitalk/gitalk#install). <br>

 It is amazing easy to use and no need the database support in background.
 Moreover it can support multiple languages includes Chinese among them.